mantasmaciulis/TryLinks-2023/README.md

 ## Getting Started

 To start using TryLinks, simply visit [TryLinks Web App](http://trylinks.net/).
-No installation is required, and you can start experimenting with Links code right away.
+No installation is required, and you can start experimenting with Links code immediately.

 ## Contributions

 TryLinks is an open-source project, and contributions are welcome!
 Whether it's adding new features, improving tutorials, or fixing bugs, your help can make TryLinks even better for everyone.

-To contribute, please check out our [wiki](https://github.com/mantasmaciulis/TryLinks-2023/wiki) which explains how the automatic deployment works as well as the contribution guidenlines.
+To contribute, please check out our [wiki](https://github.com/mantasmaciulis/TryLinks-2023/wiki) which explains how the automatic deployment works as well as the contribution guidelines.

 ## License